apmckinlay/insidesuneido/index.md

 Compiling is done in a single pass, with byte code generated during parsing.
 This is fast and memory efficient, but not as flexible as using an intermediate AST.

+Constant folding is done during byte code emit.

 **_jSuneido_**

 Parsing produces an AST which is then used to generate Java byte code using the Asm library.

+Constant folding is done during code generation.

+An extra pass is done over the AST to determine which blocks can be compiled as regular functions instead of closures.

 **_gSuneido_**

 Parsing produces an AST which is then used to generate byte code.
 (Similar to jSuneido)

+gSuneido uses [Precedence Climbing Expression Parsing](https://thesoftwarelife.blogspot.com/2018/10/precedence-climbing-expression-parsing.html), whereas cSuneido and jSuneido just use recursive descent.

 Constant folding is done as part of the AST building.
 This is naturally bottom up, and eliminates the need for a separate tree traversal.
 It is implemented as a wrapper (decorator) around the node factory, so it is easily bypassed if you want the AST one to one with the source code.

-gSuneido uses [Precedence Climbing Expression Parsing](https://thesoftwarelife.blogspot.com/2018/10/precedence-climbing-expression-parsing.html), whereas cSuneido and jSuneido just use recursive descent.
+gSuneido also does [constant *propagation*](https://thesoftwarelife.blogspot.com/2020/04/constant-propogation-and-folding.html).
+Final variables, ones that are assigned once and never modified are identified during parsing.
+If any are found then an extra pass is made over the AST to propagate.
+Folding is also done during this pass because propagation may create new opportunities.

+If any blocks are found during parsing, an extra pass is done over the AST to determine which of them can be compiled as regular functions instead of closures.

 **_suneido.js_**